-With Brexit and automation on the horizon, London can no longer afford to neglect vocational training.
+At a time of rising unemployment, and with Brexit and automation on the horizon, London can no longer afford to neglect vocational training.
 How is further education currently meeting the needs of London and Londoners?

-Brexit may exacerbate skills shortages in coming years, particularly in London where up to 30 per cent of workers in some sectors come from other European countries.
+Brexit may also exacerbate skills shortages in coming years, particularly in London where up to 30 per cent of workers in some sectors come from other European countries.
 Automation is also set to disrupt employment and skills over the longer term, requiring adaptable and responsive skills provision throughout workers’ lives.
 London’s colleges, and their vocational education role, are essential in meeting these challenges and enabling inclusive growth in London.

 - A review of London wide and college specific data on current provision of

-vocational education, outcomes achieved, and employers’ skills needs;
+further education, and employers’ skills needs;

 - An assessment of the potential implications of Brexit, automation and other factors on the types of vocational education provision needed;